wilk/snpm/README.md

  - publish with snpm

 Steps from snpm:
- - snpm receives just the repo url (Github)
+ - snpm receives the repo url (Github), the package version and the checksum
- - snpm downloads the repo from repo url
+ - snpm downloads the repo from the url
  - snpm installs every deps
- - snpm runs build steps (snpm run build)
+ - snpm runs build steps (`snpm run build`)
  - snpm generates build hashes
  - snpm checks build hashes with those inside the package.json
  - snpm registers the build if they're ok, otherwise it returns a 400